cgrates/cgrates/docs/installation.rst

 Using source
 ------------

-For developing CGRateS and switching between its versions, we are using the **go mods feature** introduced in go 1.14.
+For developing CGRateS and switching between its versions, we are using the **go mods feature** introduced in go 1.13.

+.. _InstallGO:

 Install GO Lang
 ^^^^^^^^^^^^^^^

 First we have to setup the GO Lang to our OS.
-Feel free to download the latest GO binary release from https://golang.org/dl/ In this Tutorial we are going to install Go 1.13
+Feel free to download the latest GO binary release from https://golang.org/dl/ In this Tutorial we are going to install Go 1.14.2

 ::

    sudo rm -rf /usr/local/go
    cd /tmp
    wget https://dl.google.com/go/go1.14.2.linux-amd64.tar.gz
-   sudo tar -xvf go1.14.2.linux-amd64.tar.gz -C /usr/loca~l/
+   sudo tar -xvf go1.14.2.linux-amd64.tar.gz -C /usr/local/
    export PATH=$PATH:/usr/local/go/bin:$HOME/go/bin